Catechism of a Revolutionary: Reception

-Critics of anarcho-communism argue that the Catechism reflects the innately violent and nihilistic nature of the philosophy.
-Scholar Michael Allen Gillespie has hailed the Catechism as "a pre-eminent expression of the doctrine of freedom and negation" that arose in the Fichtean notion of the "Absolute I" that had been concealed in Left Hegelianism.
 Prominent Black Panther of the 20th century Eldridge Cleaver adopted the Catechism as a "revolutionary bible", incorporating it into his daily life to the extent that he employed, in his words, "tactics of ruthlessness in my dealings with everyone with whom I came into contact".
 The ideas and sentiments in the work had been in part previously aired by Pyotr Zaichnevsky and Nikolai Ishutin in Russia, and by Carbonari and Young Italy in the West.

 The journal Cahiers du monde russe et soviétique published a letter from Bakunin to Nechayev, in which Bakunin wrote, "You remember how you were angry with me, when I called you abrek and called your Catechism the Catechism of abreks?"